Watchmen: Nothing Ever Ends

 Watchmen the television show is a continuation of the Watchmen graphic novel, although one not connected with or endorsed by writer Alan Moore.
 In 1986, Moore crafted a classic work of literature that simultaneously explored the anxieties of its time period and deconstructed the concept of comic book superheroes.
 While Moore used the Cold War between the United States and the Soviet Union as the centerpiece for his narrative, television creator Damon Lindelof set his series thirty years later – in the year 2019 – with systematic racism being the contemporary issue for the HBO show to revolve around.

 In the Watchmen graphic novel, Adrian Veidt – the “smartest man on the planet” and former superhero known as Ozymandias – realizes that nuclear war between the United States and Soviet Union is inevitable.
-The financial expense of the Cold War, meanwhile, exhausted funds that could have been used to cure the sick, combat homelessness, and ensure a better education for everyone.
+The financial expense of the Cold War, meanwhile, exhausted funds that could be used to cure the sick, combat homelessness, and ensure a better education for everyone.
 He thus decides to forestall the inevitable annihilation of the human race by manufacturing a fake alien invasion that wipes out half the population of New York City.

 For Veidt, the death of three million people is a small price to pay for world peace, and his plan actually does turn one-time enemies into allies when the United States and Soviet Union realize that there is a greater threat than each other.
 When he asks the omnipotent Doctor Manhattan – a superhero of the Watchmen Universe whose abilities rival those of a god – if he did the right thing and whether everything would work out in the end, Doctor Manhattan simply replies, “Nothing ever ends.”